coldshrine/study-notes/books/designing-data-intensive-applications.md

 ```

 And those two intervals do not overlap (`A earliest` < `A latest` < `B earliest` < `B latest`), then B definetively happened after A.

+Spanner deliberately waits for the length of the confidence interval before commiting a read-write transaction, so their confidence intervals do not overlap.